georgegarrington/compVis/README.txt

-copy and past the following into terminal to make a new maven project with all the openimaj dependencies you need:
+opcopy and past the following into terminal to make a new maven project with all the openimaj dependencies you need:

 mvn -DarchetypeGroupId=org.openimaj -DarchetypeArtifactId=openimaj-quickstart-archetype  -DarchetypeVersion=1.3.10  archetype:generate